The region of Zagori, in Epirus, Greece is among the candidates to be assigned the prestigious status as UNESCO’s World Cultural Landscape.

 Although in depth it does not rival the American canyon, which is more than six thousand feet deep, Vikos Gorge is one of the most lovely and verdant ravines in the country, with a depth exceeding 490 meters (1,500 feet).

 The region’s application to UNESCO also includes chapters that refer to the historical background of the area, with emphasis on the 17th and 18th centuries, the rich architectural heritage there, and the many monuments spread throughout the area.
 It also includes the wealth of intangible cultural heritage to be found in Zagori, such as music, festivals, and folk traditions.

-According to a Ministry announcement, the drafting of the cultural landscape application was the result of collaboration between the Services of the Ministry of Culture and the Region of Epirus, based on the operational instructions of the UNESCO Convention signed in Paris in 1972 for the protection of world cultural and natural heritage.
+According to a Ministry announcement in 2022, the drafting of the cultural landscape application was the result of collaboration between the Services of the Ministry of Culture and the Region of Epirus, based on the operational instructions of the UNESCO Convention signed in Paris in 1972 for the protection of world cultural and natural heritage.